Oldham & District : About

 The Oldham & District FH Society is a friendly and welcoming Branch of the M&LFHS.
 Membership of M&LFHS automatically includes membership of all the associated Branches - one or all!

-The meetings are held each month (coffee and biscuits on arrival!) when an invited speaker will give the audience an interesting talk on a subject of particular research interest to themselves.
+The meetings are held each month and, since the pandemic, they are a mixture of zoom only, hybrid and Library only (coffee and biscuits on arrival!)
+At all these meetings an invited speaker will give the audience an interesting talk on a subject of particular research interest to themselves.
 Topics are wide-ranging, including both family and local history, or people of famous or even infamous note!
 Have a look at our Events/Meetings page for our current programme and our Events/What's New page for more information.

 Here, on the Branch pages of the website, you will find anything and everything that we can find about the history, and lives of the people, in Oldham and our wider local district.
-It's an on-going project and, on our About/Ancestry & Local History page. you will find an invitation to contribute you own story or research, to share with our internet visitors.
+It's an on-going project and, on our Research/Local Interest page. you will find an invitation to contribute you own story or research, to share with our internet visitors.

 The Oldham & District Branch came into being in 1996.
 An Extraordinary General Meeting had been held in December 1995 at which the Anglo-Scottish FHS and the Bolton FHS had been formally established as branches of MLFHS.
 Oldham followed suit in 1996 and the Oldham & District Branch was established.
 Chatting to founder members, long-time committee members and reading reports in the archived MLFHS journals, the Manchester Genealogist, it's been possible to chart the Branch's progress through the following years ...
 Read more

 Joint Acting Chairman & Treasurer: Gillian Melton